 Have a bad case of Spring fever?
 Let’s go to Holland!
-Ok, maybe we all can’t hop on a plane, but we can take a video visit to Keukenhof where you will experience the gorgeous views of blooming Dutch tulips and other flowers for which Holland is famous.
+Ok, maybe we all can’t hop on a plane.
+But we can take a video visit to Keukenhof!
+During this journey, we will experience the gorgeous views of Dutch tulips in bloom.
 Keukenhof is the most famous and largest flower park in the world and lies not far from Amsterdam.

 Tulips from Holland are world famous.
-If you want to see the Dutch tulip fields in bloom, you should visit Holland in April and May.
-This is the same period in which the biggest flower park in the world, Keukenhof, opens its doors.
+If seeing the Dutch tulip fields in bloom is on your bucket list, visit Holland in April and May.
+This is the same period in which the biggest flower park in the world, opens its doors.

-Keukenhof is a park where more than 7 million flower bulbs are planted every year.
-Gardens and four pavilions show a fantastic collection of: tulips, hyacinths, daffodils, orchids, roses, carnations, irises, lilies and many other flowers.
-You will be overwhelmed by a spectacle of colors and perfumes.
+Keukenhof gardeners plant over 7 million flower bulbs every year.
+Gardens and four pavilions show a fantastic collection of tulips, hyacinths, daffodils, orchids, roses, carnations, irises, lilies and many other flowers.
+The garden, established in 1949, exhibits hybrids from growers all over the Netherlands and Europe.
+Many different types of gardens and styles are featured.
+We can stroll through an English garden, a Japanese garden and a water garden.
+The spectacle of colors and scents will delight you.

 I think there may be a fairy looking to take up residence in my yard.
 In the last few days, I’ve noticed little things that are odd, but not out of the ordinary.
 A small, sunny spot weeded, a broken ceramic pot moved and what looks like a tiny bench and campfire.
 The idea that a mystical being might want to live in my yard is exciting.
 I’ve decided I’m going to try to welcome her.